 The first half of the hike is mainly north/northeast facing and was almost entirely shaded.
 The trail is fairly moderate all the way to Split Rock, though there are a couple slightly "dicey" sections where the kids made my blood pressure go up a bit.

-Within a few miles, you'll see the famous Balanced Rock (pictured above), an amazing display that has you staring in amazement.
+Within a few miles, you'll see the famous Balanced Rock (pictured above), a display that has you staring in amazement.
 How the heck that large rock balances on the smaller one is beyond me.
 And the photo (as well as this closer view from the north on Pinterest) does not do it justice.

 Just west of Balanced Rock is a small stream and Split Rock, a large boulder with a crack in it large enough to walk through.
 There's also a picnic bench here, where you can relax and replenish.
-In the canyons between Balance Rock and Split Rock are the Echo Cliffs...aptly named as the echo effect in that area is quite fun to explore.
+In the canyons between Balanced Rock and Split Rock are the Echo Cliffs...aptly named as the echo effect in that area is quite fun to explore.
 Many folks hike to Split Rock, enjoy a picnic, then head back.
 Or you can continue onward for the full 6 mile or so loop to Sandstone Peak and back.

 The section of the Mishe Mokwa Trail between Split Rock and the Backbone Trail intersection is about 1 1/2 miles or so.
-We were doing fine in here for 5 or 10 minutes or so until my 7 year old said he's tired, has a stomach ache and wants to go back.
-Not good.

 We had been heading north/northwest on the Mishe Mokwa trail and now we were heading east on the Backbone Trail.
 A couple times I was slightly confused by offshoot trails, but we found the way by staying on the main trails.